Staking is a key mechanism that aims to bring a new layer of cryptoeconomic security to Chainlink.

 On which blockchain can I stake LINK?

-Chainlink Staking v0.2 will support the staking of LINK on Ethereum mainnet.
+Chainlink Staking v0.2 supports the staking of LINK on Ethereum mainnet.

 Security